ramrom/rams_dot_files/cheatsheets/splunk_cheatsheet.md

     - `...| timechart span=1h count` - log count every hour
     - `...| timechart span=1h count by host` - log count every hour for each host
     - `... | timechart span=1m avg(CPU) BY host` - average CPU field every minute for each host
+- spath - extract information from xml or json and store within new fields